 In December 2017 I started as trainer/coach of Iris Kensenhuis aka www.powerlifter.nl and support here in here journey to go for the max.
 Follow here blogs, click here!
 And in February 2018 I started as trainer/coach of Ilrish Kensenhuis aka www.powerliftster.nl link to here blogs, click here!

 Since 1th July 2018 I’m back as one of the coaches of the Dutch National Powerlifting Team.
+In the period (2004 – 2008) I was headcoach of the Dutch National Powerlifting team.
 I hope I can give my knowlegde to the new generation and have a lot of fun and lifting successes in the upcoming International Powerlifting meets.

 My favorite exercise is squat.
 Because squat is a technical exercise and the most stressful events during a competition, everything have to match to make your biggest squat.
 It gives me a big kick when I squat the weight which is loaded on the barbell.